abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

 2. (optional) In the `aws_instance` section, change the ami value to your preferred Linux distribution.
 The AMI ID for Ubuntu 22.04 on Arm in the us-east-2 region is `ami-0f9bd9098aca2d42b ` No change is needed if you want to use Ubuntu AMI in us-east-1.
 The AMI ID values are region specific and need to be changed if you use another AWS region.
 Use the AWS EC2 console to find an AMI ID or refer to [Find a Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html).

 {{% notice Note %}}
 The instance type is t4g.small.
-This an an Arm-based instance and requires an Arm Linux distribution.
+This is an Arm-based instance and requires an Arm Linux distribution.
 {{% /notice %}}

 The inventory file is automatically generated and does not need to be changed.